SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/update-udef-entity.md

 If the `progId` is blank, we can assume it to be equal to *"SuperOffice:" + udeffield.identity* (For example, SuperOffice: 1).

 **Identity** is a sequence number that is allocated whenever you create a new user-defined field.
 This is not an ID field, but it remains unchanged between different versions of the same user-defined fields.
-Just like progId, the identity field also remains a constant throughout the life-time of a user-defined field.
+Just like progId, the identity field also remains a constant throughout the lifetime of a user-defined field.

 The main purpose of the `progId` is to facilitate 3rd-party developers to make their fields with a name they can use in their code to find their user-defined fields again.